ufmg-smite/carcara/README.md

 benchmark on three proof files.

 ```
-carcara bench a.smt2.proof b.smt2.proof c.smt2.proof
+carcara bench a.smt2.alethe b.smt2.alethe c.smt2.alethe
 ```

 The command takes as arguments any number of proof files or directories.
-If a directory is passed, the benchmark will be run on all `.proof` files in that directory.
-This command assumes that the problem file associated with each proof is in the same directory as the proof, and that they follow the pattern `<filename>.smt2`/`<filename>.smt2.proof`.
+If a directory is passed, the benchmark will be run on all `.alethe` files in that directory.
+This command assumes that the problem file associated with each proof is in the same directory as the proof, and that they follow the pattern `<filename>.smt2`/`<filename>.smt2.alethe`.

 The benchmark will parse and check each file, and record performance data.
 If you pass the `--elaborate` flag, the proofs will also be elaborated (though the resulting elaborated proof is